-The sports analogy is a "round-robin tournament."
-A player has one contest with each rival.
+A good analogy is a "round-robin tournament."
+A player has a contest with each rival, one at a time.
 If she wins all her tests, she wins the tournament.

 Each voting test sorts all the ballots into two piles.
 If you rank option K above L, your ballot goes to K. The option that gets the most ballots wins this test.
 If one wins all its tests, it wins the Condorcet Tally.
-In a rare, "voting cycle," majorities rank K > L, L > Mand M > K. IRV can break the tie.2 $K \longrightarrow I$
+(But in a rare, "voting cycle," majorities rank K > L, L > M, and M > K. RCV can break the tie.2) $K \longrightarrow$

-Why Use a Condorcet Tally, CT
+Why Use Condorcet Tallies (CT)

-- Choice ballots rank the related options on one ballot so Simplify the old rules of order and speed up voting so Reduce agenda effects, from simple errors and gridlock, to free-rider and wrecking amendments. - A balanced policy tends to be stable, thus decisive.
+- Choice ballots: Rank the alternatives on one ballot so Simplify the old rules of order and speed up voting so Reduce agenda effects, from simple errors and gridlock, to free-rider and wrecking amendments. - No split-vote worries as duplicates don't help or hurt each other.
+An ad hoc majority can rank all of their favorites over the other options.
+Ballots from all voters help decide which one of the majority's favorites wins. - Balanced policies tend to be stable, thus decisive.
 Yet, a balanced process can calm some fears about reviewing and changing a good policy to improve it.
-All this saves time and builds respect for democracy. - No split-vote worries as duplicates don't help or hurt each other.^{2b} An ad hoc majority can rank all of their favorites over the other options.
-Ballots from all voters help decide which one of the majority's favorites wins.
+All this saves time and builds respect for democracy.

-II.
-Workshop Games
+B. Workshop Games

 Get your hands on 4 great voting rules.

 See how fair-share tallies organize voters.

-Vote fast on projects, reps, or policies.
+Vote fast for budgets, reps, or policies.